-Here are a couple of pictures from my husband's trip to Nicaragua with BMDMI.
+Here is a couple of pictures from my husband's trip to Nicaragua with BMDMI.
 Aren't those twins cute?!
 A sewing group at our church makes little dresses and hats year-round to send to the girls down there.

 Now, for the rest of the story...